waseemh/waseemh.github.io_F/_posts/2016-06-20-web-element-waits.md

 ---
 layout: post
 title: "WebElement Waits"
+intro: "In this short tutorial we will extend Selenium WebDriver API to apply wait conditions on WebElement objects. "
 ---

 In this short tutorial we will extend Selenium WebDriver API to apply wait conditions on [WebElement](http://google.com) objects.